 - Do an external audit of your supply chain and partners and identity places where you can expand/improve your impact

-that purpose-led organisations are better financial performers than other organisations and by creating value for others, we create value for ourselves and for our shareholders and ultimately, the big ball of gas that we call home.
+It’s well documented that purpose-led organisations are better financial performers than other organisations and by creating value for others, we create value for ourselves and for our shareholders and ultimately, the big ball of gas that we call home.

 The SDGs help a company define its purpose, in a way that is relevant and inspiring to stakeholders, employees and customers.
 That purpose can become the foundation for strategic, long term positive change and increased shareholder value for the long game.